 Trincomalee (Gokanna) is a port town and capital of Trincomalee District (Sri Lanka's Eastern Province) with total area approx 8 km2 (3 ml2) and population around 100,000.
 Trincomalee is among country's main centres of the Tamil-speaking culture.
 The city was built on a peninsula, dividing its inner and outer harbours.

 The city of Trincomalee is home to the popular Koneswaram temple and other historical monuments like Bhadrakali Amman Temple, Trincomalee Hindu College and Trincomalee Hindu Cultural Hall.
 The city is also the site of Trincomalee railway station and ancient ferry service to harbour's south side at Muttur and to Jaffna.

-- There are the 7 hot springs of Kanniya on the road to the city of Trincomalee.
+Trincomalee is sacred to both Tamils and Hindus.
+It has numerous temples of historical importance, including Koneswaram, Bhadrakali, Sri Muthumariamman.
+The city also has some of Sri Lanka's most scenic beaches (relatively clean and unspoilt) popular for swimming and sun bathing.
+Whale watching is another common activity in the area.
+There are the 7 hot springs of Kanniya on the road to the city of Trincomalee.
 A wall bounds the rectangular enclosure that includes all 7 springs.
 Each of them is in turn enclosed via a dwarf wall in order to form a well.
 The temperature of each spring is slightly different, but the water is warm and relaxing.

 Port Trincomalee cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Trincomalee, Sri Lanka.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.